gquito2002-svg/dental_appointments_analysis-/README.md

 # dental_appointments_analysis-
-Cleaning and analyzing a synthetic dental dataset using Google Sheets and SQL
+Cleaning and analyzing a synthetic dental dataset using Google Sheets and SQL.

 Notice: This project uses a synthetic dataset for portfolio purposes only.
 The dataset contains no real patient information and health records.